-According to a survey by content marketing agency Fractl on 1,300 top-tier media publishers, only 52% of these publishers believe that the pitches they receive are somehow valuable.
+According to a survey by content marketing and PR agency Fractl on 1,300 top-tier media publishers, only 52% of these publishers believe that the pitches they receive are somehow valuable.

 This means that journalists want to receive high-quality, relevant pitches that have new data or an approach to things that fall into their beat from a different angle.

 Note: The word “beat” is used by journalists to describe an area of expertise.

 Generally speaking, there are two types of “hooks” to get journalists attention: time pegs ad news pegs.

 A news peg is a story angle or hook used by journalists to make a news story more relevant and interesting.

 It is typically based on an event, trend, or topic that is currently in the news.